Halo (franchise): Spin-offs

 Halo returned to its real-time strategy roots with Halo Wars, developed by Ensemble Studios for the Xbox 360 and released in 2009.
 The game takes place years prior to the events of Halo: Combat Evolved.
 Ensemble spent six months developing a control scheme that was simple and intuitive for console strategy games, traditionally considered inferior to their keyboard-and-mouse-driven computer game siblings.
 The game received generally positive reviews from critics, and sold an estimated 2.6 million units, a massive success for the genre on consoles.
 Halo Wars was Ensemble's last project as a studio before shuttering; post-release updates and content were developed by Robot Entertainment.
 A sequel, Halo Wars 2, was developed by Creative Assembly and released on Xbox One and PC platforms simultaneously in February 2017.

 Interested in bringing Halo to mobile devices, 343 Industries partnered with Vanguard Games to produce Halo: Spartan Assault, a twin-stick shooter initially released on Windows 8 tablets and phones in 2013; the game later came to the Xbox and iOS platforms, and was the first Halo game released on Steam.
 Spartan Assault was followed by a sequel, Halo: Spartan Strike, in 2015.

+Another game, Halo 2600, has the players control Master Chief and fight through 64 screens with varied enemies.
+It was written by Ed Fries, former vice president of game publishing at Microsoft, in 2010 for the Atari 2600.

 Other Halo spinoffs include a virtual reality experience, Halo Recruit, and Halo: Fireteam Raven, a coin-operated arcade game developed by Raw Thrills and PlayMechanix released in 2018, starting with Round1 USA and Dave & Buster's arcades.
 Fireteam Raven takes place during the events of Halo: Combat Evolved and puts the players in control of up to four ODST members fighting against the Covenant.